-Join us on a multi-country odyssey along the course of the legendary Amu Darya River – the Oxus of ancient times.
+Join us on a Silk Road odyssey along the course of the legendary Amu Darya River – the Oxus of ancient times.

 For twenty-six thrilling days we’ll follow this vital waterway as it carves and weaves its way through the heartlands of the ancient Silk Road.

-On this Five Stans Tour, you’ll walk among the ruins of ancient fortresses, swim in mineral lakes and explore beautiful Silk Road cities.
-Throw in some yurts, hot springs and 7500m peaks, and you’ve got a journey that’s really worth telling the grandkids about.
+On this bespoke Five Stans Tour, you’ll walk among the ruins of ancient fortresses, swim in mineral lakes and explore beautiful Silk Road cities.
+Throw in some yurts, hot springs and 7500 metre peaks, and you’ve got a journey you’ll be dining out on for years.

-Travelling by 4WD, this is a rare chance to immerse yourself in the diverse cultures of Uzbekistan, Turkmenistan, Tajikistan, Afghanistan and Kyrgyzstan.
+Travelling in the luxury of top-spec 4WDs, this is a rare chance to immerse yourself in the diverse cultures of Uzbekistan, Turkmenistan, Tajikistan, Afghanistan and Kyrgyzstan.

-Our trip leader William Lawrence’s knowledge of this area is second to none – there’s nothing he doesn’t know about the history, politics, culture, flora and fauna of these fascinating countries.
-He cultivated this expertise across a military career and ten years organising Afghan border security on behalf of the UN.
+Our trip leader William Lawrence’s knowledge of this area is second to none: having spent ten years working for the UN in Tajikistan, there’s nothing he doesn’t know about the history, politics, culture, flora and fauna of these fascinating countries.
+From ornithology to Great Game history, William will keep you entertained and informed throughout.

 |DEPARTURE TIME||Please ensure you arrive in good time for our scheduled departure from Tashkent|